FERNman/angular-google-charts/README.md

 For more information and all formatter types, please refer to the [documentation](https://google-developers.appspot.com/chart/interactive/docs/reference#formatters).

-*Note1: When you get the error "google is not defined" whilst using the formatter in your component, you probably didn't load the script.
+*Note: When you get the error "google is not defined" whilst using the formatter in your component, you probably didn't load the script.
 Please see [CustomComponents](#custom-components)*.

 #### Dynamic Resize